-The research of the bio-organic chemistry group focuses on nanomedicine.
+The research of the bio-organic chemistry group focuses on nanomedicine and artificial cell research.
 We develop tailor-made nanocompartments which are used to effectively transport and deliver biologically active compounds to target cells and tissues.
 Students will be active in a multidisciplinary environment, in which synthetic techniques varying from protein engineering to polymer chemistry are used to construct particles with control over size, shape and surface functionality.
 Particles will be characterized with regard to their physicochemical properties and their interaction with cell cultures.
-With our clinical collaborators, we investigate the efficacy of our particles as devices to cross the blood-brain barrier to treat metabolic diseases, as scaffolds for bacterial vaccines, and in the treatment of ophthalmic disorders and cancer.
+With our clinical collaborators, we investigate the efficacy of our particles as devices for the treatment of cancer and to modulate the immune system.
+We furthermore use our artificial cells in the field of tissue engineering to control the growth of organoids.